-The carrying amounts of accounts receivable, accounts payable, and notes payable approximate fair value due to their short maturities.
+The carrying amounts of accounts receivable and accounts payable approximate fair value due to their short maturities.

 Assets and Liabilities Not Measured - In addition to assets and liabilities that are measured at fair value on a recurring basis, we also measure certain assets and liabilities at fair value on a nonrecurring basis.
-Our non-financial assets, including goodwill, intangible assets and property, plant and equipment, are measured at fair value when there is an indication of impairment and the carrying amount exceeds the asset's projected undiscounted cash flows.
+Our non-financial assets, including goodwill, intangible assets and property and equipment, are measured at fair value when there is an indication of impairment and the carrying amount exceeds the asset's projected undiscounted cash flows.
 These assets are recorded at fair value only when an impairment charge is recognized.
-There were no impairments recognized for the quarter ended September 30, 2022 or the year ended June 30, 2022.
+For the year ended June 30, 2023, the Company impaired \$(0.287) million in Goodwill, \$(0.363) million in Intangible assets and \$(0.304) million in Note Receivables.
+There were no impairments recognized the three and six periods ended December 31, 2023.